How much does a septic tank cost?

 How long does a septic tank last?

 Septic tanks usually last 20 to 30 years, but some make it 40 years or more.
-The longevity of a septic tank depends on what they’re made of and how often they’re cleaned.
+The longevity of a septic tank depends on what it’s made of and how often it’s cleaned.

 Less-popular steel septic tanks may rust out after 15 years, though many last longer.
 Concrete tanks have longer life spans, but they can be sensitive to acidic soil.
 Plastic and fiberglass tanks are less susceptible to the elements, but structural damage is more of a concern with these tanks.

 The other key to longevity in septic tanks is maintenance.
-Regular pumping and servicing help ensure your tank does its job for years to come.
+Regular pumping and servicing are a great way to ensure your tank does its job for years to come.

 - Article sources

-- United States Environmental Protection Agency (EPA), “Types of Septic Systems.”
-Accessed September 26, 2021.
+- United States Environmental Protection Agency, “Types of Septic Systems.”
+Accessed Sept.
+26, 2021.

-- United States Environmental Protection Agency (EPA), “How Your Septic System Works.”
-Accessed October 11, 2021.
+- United States Environmental Protection Agency, “How Septic Systems Work.”
+Accessed Oct.
+11, 2021

-- United States Environmental Protection Agency (EPA), “How to Care for Your Septic System.”
-Accessed October 11, 2021.
+- United States Environmental Protection Agency, “How to Care for Your Septic System.”
+Accessed Oct.
+11, 2021.